 On-time performance is a measure of runs completed as scheduled.
-Among the most important service standard for customers is on-time performance or adherence to the published schedules.
+One of the most important service standards for customers is on-time performance or adherence to the published schedules.

 In order to maintain a predictable service that operates with schedule confidence, LTS introduced a series of service changes and enhancements beginning in August 2009.
 Prior to these changes several routes were experiencing continual issues with running time.
 The subsequent service changes sought to address three issues.
 First, was to better utilize existing resources.
 Second, was to provide a higher level of transit service to the community and third was to improve the on-time performance (predictability) of the service by addressing issues associated with inadequate running times.
-After four years of change only three routes have not been adjusted.

 As of August 2013, Automatic Vehicle Location (AVL) technology is now available on all vehicles.
 Prior to this date AVL technology was being utilized on a limited basis on high ridership routes.
 This technology provides real-time data and information and is our primary tool to monitor on-time performance.
 The use of this real-time data has been extremely beneficial in adjusting intermediate times and overall running times on new and/or restructured routes.
-Currently or standard is 90% (based on five minute late).
+Currently our standard is 90% (based on five minute late).
 At this time there is no route in our service that has a continual issue with schedule adherence.
-It should be noted that we have significantly increased the predictability and dependability during the past five years.
+It should be noted that we have significantly increased the predictability and dependability of our service during the past five years.